unixunion/solace-metrics/README.md

 POC to query some [message-vpn](src/metrics.rs) metrics, and persist them to influx.

+## Todo

+All other metrics, pending Solace issue with OpenAPI spec.

 ## Running

 Runs once, writes metrics to influx, and exits.